Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-{ } In this section, we obtain the weak convergence of the scaled RVSRRW process to a centered Gaussian process, when $\{v_n\}$ is unbounded.
-The argument is split into four subcases: namely $p\in[0, \widehat p)$, $p = \widehat p$, $p\in (\widehat p, p_c)$ and finally $p=p_c$.
-In the first three subcases, $\{v_n\}$ is bounded, while, for $p=p_c$, we consider only those choices of $\{\mu_n\}$, such that $\{v_n\}$ is bounded.
+{ } In this subsection, we introduce two martingales important in studying the SRRW-RVM process for unbounded $\{v_n\}$.
+The analysis is split into four subcases: namely $p\in[0, \widehat p)$, $p = \widehat p$, $p\in (\widehat p, p_c)$ and finally $p=p_c$.
+In the first three subcases, $\{v_n\}$ is unbounded, while, for $p=p_c$, we consider only those $\{\mu_n\}$ such that $\{v_n\}$ is unbounded.
 As noted in Remark~\ref{rem: scales}, we can use the scale $\sigma_n$ for all four subcases.
 However, we shall use the equivalent diffusive $\sqrt{n}$ scale in the first three subcases as it yields to convenient computation.
-In the fourth subcase, the scale will not simplify to subdiffusive case, but we shall provide interesting illustrative examples in Section~\ref{sec: examples}, where we shall simplify $\sigma_n$ and provide more explicit rates.
+In the fourth subcase, the scale is not explicit, but for interesting illustrative examples in Section~\ref{sec: examples}, we shall simplify $\sigma_n$ and provide more explicit rates.

 As noted earlier, the decomposition~\eqref{conn L S} plays an important role in the analysis, but it needs to be further simplified before it is applied.
-Using~\eqref{martingale diff M_n},~\eqref{conn L S} and~\eqref{martingale L_n}, we have
+Using~\eqref{martingale diff M_n}~--~\eqref{eq: M mg transf}, we have